-The Center for Islamic Sciences (CIS) was established in 2000 (then called Center for Islam and Science).
-CIS operates under an international advisory board and a local executive committee.
+The Center for Islamic Sciences (CIS) was established in 2000 (then called Center for Islam and Science) as a non-profit organization dedicated to the following aims and objectives.

 CIS operates under an international advisory board and a local executive committee.